Jujutsu Kaisen (TV series)

-Jujutsu Kaisen (呪術廻戦) is a Japanese anime television series produced by MAPPA, based on Gege Akutami's manga series Jujutsu Kaisen.
-The story follows high school student Yuji Itadori as he joins a secret organization of Jujutsu Sorcerers to eliminate a powerful Curse named Ryomen Sukuna, of whom Yuji becomes the host.
-The series broadcasts on MBS and TBS in Japan.
-It has been licensed by Crunchyroll for streaming outside of Asia, which premiered an English dub in November 2020.
+Jujutsu Kaisen (呪術廻戦) is a Japanese anime television series produced by MAPPA, based on the manga series Jujutsu Kaisen by Gege Akutami.
+The story focuses on high school student Yuji Itadori as he joins a secret organization of Jujutsu Sorcerers to eliminate a powerful Sorcerer named Ryomen Sukuna, of whom Yuji becomes the host.
+The series broadcasts on MBS, TBS and their JNN affiliates in Japan.
+Crunchyroll licensed the series for worldwide streaming outside of Asia and launched an English dub in November 2020.
 The anime's original soundtrack was released in April 2021.

-A prequel film set before the events of the main series, Jujutsu Kaisen 0, was released in December 2021.
+A film set before the events of the main series, Jujutsu Kaisen 0, was released in Japan by Toho in December 2021.
+It adapts the prequel manga series Jujutsu Kaisen 0, also by Gege Akutami.

-Plot
+Synopsis

-Yuji Itadori is a teenage boy who becomes the vessel for Ryomen Sukuna, a legendary and immensely powerful Cursed Spirit, after consuming one of his preserved fingers.
+Yuji Itadori is a teenage boy who becomes the vessel for Ryomen Sukuna, a legendary and immensely powerful ancient sorcerer, after consuming one of his preserved fingers.
 To prevent Sukuna's full resurrection and protect humanity, Itadori allies with an organization of Jujutsu Sorcerers.
-These sorcerers combat monstrous manifestations of negative human emotion known as Curses, using a parallel energy source called Cursed Energy.
-Itadori's mission is to locate and consume Sukuna's remaining fingers to ultimately execute the Curse and himself, thereby averting a catastrophic threat to the world.
+These sorcerers combat monstrous manifestations of negative human emotions, known as Curses, using a supernatural energy source called Cursed Energy.
+Itadori's mission is to locate and consume Sukuna's remaining fingers so that he can ultimately be executed along with Sukuna, thereby preventing a catastrophic threat to the world.